jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 > If you are not on a GNU/Linux machine with an X11 server, you need to install it (for example XQuartz on Mac)

-This is very useful when you want to run a program on a resourceful server or work from home whiel your graphical applications are at the office ;)
+This is very useful when you want to run a program on a resourceful server or work from home while your graphical applications are at the office ;)

 ## ecnrypt and sign using gpg

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BX6BB8bqy24?si=iIWhRQnFmADr93n6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 As described in previous section, a public and private key pair can be used to encrypt or sign messages.
-There is an implementation of this method called `gpg` which can be used on Linux (and other machiens) to perform these tasks.
+There is an implementation of this method called `gpg` which can be used on Linux (and other machines) to perform these tasks.
 First you need to generate a key:

 ```text
 jadi@debian:~$ gpg --gen-key